Referencing at UWS

 Although the main reason, and the most important, for providing references is to acknowledge and give credit to others, it also has additional benefits:

-Academic Librarians are happy to arrange individual, one-to-one sessions for both staff or students and can also see students in small groups.
+Learning and Teaching Librarians are happy to arrange individual, one-to-one sessions for both staff or students and can also see students in small groups.
 These are delivered online (via Microsoft Teams or Zoom) or on campus.

 Book an appointment here: Academic Librarian Appointments